DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 On the field ```servers = ["SERVER_IP:4647"]```, just substitute the SERVER_IP with the actual Nomad server IP.

 Execute on the Nomad Client to start the client:

 ```sh
 nomad agent -config client.hcl
 ```

-At this point you will need to exit your terminal and ssh again into the instance.
+At this point, you will need to exit your terminal and ssh again into the instance.

 On the Nomad Server:

 ```sh
 nomad init
 ```